> What to do if my child is missing?

 > In my country we have emergency services such as the police, what is 116 000?

 116 000 is the European hotline number for missing children.
-The hotline is currently operational in 27 EU Member States: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK.
-The number is also available outside the EU in Albania and Serbia.
+The hotline is currently operational in all EU Member States: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK.
+The number is also available outside the EU in Albania, Serbia Switzerland and partially in Ukraine.
 It is NGOs not police that operate the number in each country.
 The staff is trained to offer support to parents of missing children, to receive meaningful information from the public on a missing child and to contact the appropriate authorities in each case.
 They work very closely with local police.

 > Who is the hotline directed to?